"When God created the human being, God had in mind that we should all be like Captain Witold Pilecki, of blessed

 In the report he wrote:

 "Camp was a proving ground of character.
 Some - slithered into a moral swamp.
-Others - chiseled themselves a character of the finest crystal."At violence escalated, the net was closing on Pilecki and his group as several of the resistance cells were uncovered by the Nazis, and they shut down their radio transmitter for fear of detection.
+Others - chiseled themselves a character of the finest crystal."As violence escalated, the net was closing on Pilecki and his group and several of the resistance cells were uncovered by the Nazis, causing them to shut down their radio transmitter for fear of detection.
 Convinced of the need for the Polish Home Army to attack the camp and liberate its inmates, in the spring of 1943 he decided to escape in order to make the case for the assault in person.
 On April 26, 1943, Pilecki and two companions managed to escape though Witold was shot and wounded in the process.

-It took four months for Pilecki to cautiously make his way across Poland, and back to Warsaw and the Home Army.
+It took four months for Pilecki to cautiously make his way across Poland, finally reaching Warsaw and the Home Army.
 To his bitter disappointment, the proposal for the attack was not endorsed by the Home Army leadership which did not have the arms, ammunition and transport to carry it out.
 The Poles made an attempt to gain logistical support for the operation from the British, including bombers and planes to carry airborne troops.
 They sent Pilecki's 11 page report to the British who dismissed it, believing the report to be a gross exaggeration, and declining to help.